 - Note that ETAC does not require that a program use the literal wording of the Criterion 3 learned capabilities.
-However, regardless of how the program expresses its student outcomes, the program must demonstrate that its student outcomes address all elements of the Criterion 3 students outcomes.
+However, regardless of how the program expresses its student outcomes, the program must demonstrate that its student outcomes address all elements of the Criterion 3 student outcomes.
 Such demonstration may be done via a matrix or other illustrative device that shows the correlation between the program’s student outcomes and the learned capabilities listed in this criterion.

 Criterion 4 – Continuous Improvement:

 This criterion is often a source of findings.
 While the statement of the criterion is concise, it has complexity that deserves careful thought and attention both before and during a visit.
 The points below should help you navigate these issues.

 - The intent of this criterion is to ensure the program (1) has processes in place to assess and evaluate how well it is achieving its student outcomes, and (2) has processes in place to use the results of that evaluation to improve the program.
 The process and the results of these processes must be both appropriate and documented.

 - While there is no explicit mention of the manner in which assessment must be carried out, the definition of assessment (in the preface of the criteria document) indicates that “effective assessment uses relevant direct, indirect, quantitative and qualitative measures as appropriate to the outcome being measured.”
 So, if a program only uses a few surveys, one examination, or one class to accomplish all its assessment activities, it would be reasonable and supportable to write a finding focused on the lack of appropriate and effective assessment.

 - If the program has been making changes for improvement but these changes are not related to student outcome assessment and evaluation process results, there is a Criterion 4 shortcoming.